-The traditional definition of a recession is two consecutive quarters of negative GDP growth.
+The traditional definition of a recession is two consecutive quarters of negative gross domestic product, or GDP, growth.

 |Most Viewed||Most Emailed|